erikdrozina/scripts/README.md

     chmod -R 755 ~/path

-Now you cna use the scripts inside the path where you want
+Now you can use the scripts inside the path where you want